 BESC has assembled a world-class team of leading experts and facilities.
 We are working together to develop alternative fuel solutions that are a viable and affordable option to petroleum-based fuels.

-Click on the leaf icons on the map to learn more about the specific contributions we are making in bringing biomass to the masses.
+Click on the leaf icons on the map to learn more about the specific contributions we are making toward sustainable cellulosic biofuels.

 - Oak Ridge National Laboratory (ORNL, lead institution): As the Department of Energy's (DOE) largest science and energy laboratory, ORNL features research programs in poplar genomics, computational science, bioenergy, and plant and microbial systems biology.
 Additional resources such as supercomputers at the ORNL National Leadership Computing Facility are being used to investigate and simulate biomass reactions.